theo-wner/mocap-ids-stream/README.md

    - Transmission Type: Unicast
    - Multicast Interface: Same as Local Interface (e.g., `172.22.147.182`)
    - VRPN Broadcast Port: Leave as it is (default is `3883`)
+4. Create new Rigid Body for the camera rig under Layout → Create

 #### NatNet SDK Python Client
 In order for the NatNet SDK Python Client to work, you need to have the NatNet SDK installed on your system.